TranslationalBioinformaticsLab/INDELfindR/README.md

 Install the INDELfindR R package from CRAN to install INDELfindR and all of it's dependencies.

-(This will work once INDELfindR package is registered)
+(This will work once INDELfindR package is registered.
+Until then they must be downloaded via R.)

 ```
 install.packages("INDELfindR")